-This is our first Discovery Den activity pack.
-We are developing a series of packs, just like this one, and so your feedback will help us improve our product.
+This is one of our first Discovery Den activity packs.
+We are developing a series of packs, just like this one, and so your feedback will help us improve them for your use.

 After using some of the activities, we would greatly appreciate you taking a few minutes to fill out our short feedback form here.